3P's lessons plans

 “Is he angry?”“Yes!”

-Build the Emotion Words with letter tiles.
+Build the Emotion Words with printable letter tiles.
 Give students a pile of mixed letter tiles.
 Call out or show a picture of an emotion (e.g., happy) using the wheel.
 Students race to build the word with their tiles.

 communicative approach of teaching english